pixhawk/Hardware/PRI_Breakout/README.md

 > **Tip** PDF versions of the schematics and PCB layouts has been made available for easy previewing (i.e. if you don't have Altium Designer).

+<span id="licensing"></span>
+## Licensing and Trademarks

+The PRI breakout board design files are contributed by Auterion AG and licensed under [CC BY-SA 3](https://creativecommons.org/licenses/by-sa/3.0/legalcode).

+The license allows you to use, sell, share, modify and build on the files in almost any way you like - provided that you give credit/attribution, and that you share any changes that you make under the same open source license (see the [human readable version of the license](https://creativecommons.org/licenses/by-sa/3.0/) for a concise summary of the rights and obligations).